One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Related Work

 \section{Related Work}

 Recent works have begun to highlight trade-offs between safety-enhancing defenses and model usability.
 Kumar et al.~\cite{kumar2025no} introduce a framework to explore whether current guardrails effectively prevent misuse while maintaining practical utility.
 Likewise, Mai et al.~\cite{mai2025you} propose USEBench, a comprehensive benchmark that systematically assess utility degradation and safety improvements induced by jailbreak defenses.
 In contrast, our work takes a multi-risk perspective and investigates whether a defense targeting one risk (e.g., fairness) could exacerbate other risks (e.g., privacy leakage).
 To the best of our knowledge, we are the first to systematically quantify and analyze these cross-risk interactions in LLMs.
 This expands the discussion from risk–utility trade-offs to a broader understanding of risk–risk entanglement, which has been overlooked in prior research.
 The notion of competing desiderata—such as accuracy, fairness, and robustness—has been explored in classical machine learning.
 For example, Duddu et al.~\cite{duddu2024sok} present a systematization of knowledge (SoK) that surfaces the unintended interactions among defense mechanisms across various trustworthiness dimensions.
 Our study extends this line of research to high-capacity, dynamically aligned LLMs, and uniquely integrates neuron-level attribution to expose the internal causes of risk entanglement.
 Unlike existing work that remains at the behavioral or metric level, we develop an interpretable framework to identify conflict-entangled neurons—those contributing to multiple conflicting risks.
-This enables us to not only detect unintended consequences of defenses but also to explain why and how they emerge at the mechanistic level.
+This enables us to not only detect unintended consequences but also to elucidate their mechanistic origins.